mouseless/baked/unreleased.md

   - Configure `AppDescriptor.InlineError` to change default inline component
 - `context.injectError` and `context.provideError` are introduced to pass a data or an action error to child
-  - Injecting error automatically means it is handled so that parent doesn't have to display the error message
   - `useBakeError` composable is introduced to handle and format a `Bake.vue` data or action error
     ```vue